7 Free Education Websites You Don't Want to Miss

 WHAT: High-quality cultural and educational media.

-HOW: A staggering collection of 400 courses, online, for free, from Ivy League universities, such as Stanford, UCLA, Columbia and Oxford University.
+HOW: Open Culture offers a staggering collection of 400 courses, online, for free, from Ivy League universities, such as Stanford, UCLA, Columbia and Oxford University.
 Courses run the gamut from science and art to math and economics.

 BONUS POINTS: Classic and indie films, including many from the 1940’s and 1950’s, are available to watch for free.